bkins/TimeSince/README.md

     - If I decide to use "Goal" instead of an End date, then come up with a way to highlight completed events
   - Get Widget working
     - User should be able to select which event(s) will display in widget.
+  - Backup and Restore Database
+    - Use case:
+      1) Install app on new phone.
+      2) Backup database on existing phone
+      3) Copy backup to new phone
+      4) Restore database from backup on new phone

 - Low Priority